Alvinger/MMM-ResRobot/README.md

 		position: "left",
 		header: "Departures",
 		config: {
-			from: "",		// ResRobot Station ID (or a comma-separated string of IDs)
+			routes: [
-			to: "",			// ResRobot Station ID of destination (or a comma-separated string of IDs)
+				from: "", to: "",	// ResRobot Station IDs of starting and destination station(s).
+At least one route must be defined.
+				from: "", to: "",	// "from" is required but "to" is optional (set "to" to empty string to indicate all destinations) ]
 			skipMinutes: 0,		// Skip departures that happens within the next <value> minutes.
 			maximumEntries: 6,	// Number of departures to show on screen
 			truncateAfter: 5,	// A value > 0 will truncate direction name at first space after <value> characters.
 0 = no truncation